Friday 17th of May 2019

 “You might be lucky enough to catch The Flying Scotsman steam train crossing the bridge.”

 You’ll have heard of the Isle of Skye before, it’s where the majority of our holidaymakers in Edinburgh visit with their car rentals.
-This is properly the most famous walk on the Island and definitely the busiest.
+This is probably the most famous walk on the Island and definitely the busiest.
 The ‘Old Man’ is a large pinnacle of rock that stands high and can be seen for miles around.
 As part of the Trotternish ridge, the Storr was created by a massive ancient landslide, leaving one of the most photographed landscapes in the world.

 “The ultimate photo adventure.
 Get here for sunrise, it’s magical.”